 2. Ask Another Dog Owner

-If you have dog owning friends, family members, neighbors or people you've seen around, particularly those with the breed that you want, ask them where they adopted their pets and if they can help you find local dog breeders in the area.
+If you have dog-owning friends, family members, neighbors, or people you've seen around, particularly those with the breed you want, ask them where they adopted their pets and if they can help you find local dog breeders in the area.
 It’s not unlikely that you’ll find friends or friends of friends that have dealt with dog breeders before.

 3. Contact Local Dog Clubs